 Well, I can't cook anyway, so I'm always eating out and always getting taken.

-Well, we both gave to the food bank by where I live, you were generous to give to my food bank.
+But I am giving a lot of money through my charitable foundation and named after my parents to what we both gave to the food bank, but where I live, you were generous to give to my food bank.

 Not my food bank, the one in my town.

-And we did the Goya thing.
+And we did the Goya thing?

 We did.